 The last one of the year!
 Check out the other post for the full year review.

 Format: nonfiction.
-Genres: life science, history.
+Subject: life science, history.
 Rating: 3/3

 Zombies, but with an unsettling side of realism and based on real-life (ant) zombies (caused by a parasitic fungus).
 I had to sleep with the lights on.
 I swore to myself I wouldn’t read this late at night, but it was so engrossing I just read straight from like 7pm to bedtime.
 And then I was too freaked out to sleep, besides the fact that I was crying over the characters, and desperately itching to get to the next and the next and the next horror the world is going to throw at them… or have them become.
-On top of all that, it’s the single best source and handling of zombie infection I think I have ever encountered, and I have read/seen/listened to a lot of zombie media – not just because it’s got a basis in science, but because it was unique, had a plausible mechanism for action and spread, and also… was really freakin creepy.
+On top of all that, it’s the single most interesting source and handling of zombie infection I think I have ever encountered, and I have read/seen/listened to a lot of zombie media – not just because it’s got a basis in science, but because it was unique, had a plausible mechanism for action and spread, and also… was really freakin creepy.
 I was genuinely on-edge the entire time I was reading this.
 Although I could understand every character’s motivations, and resolve all their decisions and desires into a coherent, dimensional whole, I still couldn’t always predict their actions – a rare balance.
 Too often, characters are deeply realized but at the expense of predictability, or vice versa.
-Any one of the essential elements of the book – the plot, the characters, the setting and the particular zombie virus, the writing style – would be enough to recommend it on alone, and together, they…. well.
-I’ll let you go see.
+Any one of the essential elements of the book – the plot, the characters, the setting and the particular zombie virus, the writing style – would be enough to recommend it on alone, and together, they sweep to a top spot.

 (PS only one blatantly inaccurate neuroanatomy reference, and it was irrelevant to the plot, which is not bad!
 Neuroscientist book nerd OUT.)

 A bildungsroman is not properly a genre – it’s more of an essence of story – tracing a coming of age story.
 (Bildungsroman, in the grand tradition of German compound words, literally translates as “story of formation, education, or culture.”)
 A hefty proportion of children’s and YA literature (which you must know by now are a soft spot of mine) are bildungsroman stories, which I am sorry to say, is not a story concept I have thought about in the entire last year of writing about books.
-These stories, some spin offs from Tamora Pierce’s expansive Tortall meta-series (seventeen books in five sub-series, and counting) and some stand-alone, are almost entirely bildungsromans to some degree.
+These stories, some spinoffs from Tamora Pierce’s expansive Tortall meta-series (seventeen books in five sub-series and counting) and some stand-alone, are almost entirely bildungsromans to some degree.
 I’m kicking myself for overlooking such an important story element for so long – especially because bildungsroman stories in general, and Pierce’s books in particular, were so important to my own coming of age.
 Every time I pick up another of Pierce’s books, it takes me back to my childhood and teen years so strongly that I find myself on a tiny coming-of-age journey again.
 Fortunately, my inner child is a renewable resource and all these comings of age will not deplete her.